codingphasedotcom/codingphase-blog/post/marcos-rodriguez-interview.md

 ### Where do you learn new skills?

-Online, I started with TeamTreeHouse on the free trail, fell in love with it so continued with a youtuber named Stefan Mischook that has some great courses.
+Online, I started with TeamTreeHouse on the free trial and fell in love.
+I continued with a youtuber named Stefan Mischook that has some great courses.
 Now learning from CodingPhase!
 Also, my entire media diet is anything and everything that has to do with programing/code on Youtube.
+(I would have totally started with CodingPhase if I knew about it)

 ### What do you love the most about programming?
 The learning process.
 It has me excited all day!